FuroYT/grig.audio/HXAL.md

 * Meant to be easy to port legacy c++ code to, rather than being a radically different paradigm like faust
 * Err on the side of simple and works, rather than being clever
 * Designed to build atop other's work, in keeping with the general philosophy of haxe.
-* All errors should be caught by VSCode and others' error checking.
-This is just haxe code, after all!
 * Per frame and per midi event interface, which easily transforms to soul and, with hxal adding loops, to all the other environments

 ## Dual Code Paths